Maureenchepkirui/Quotes/README.md

 # Quotes
+An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Technologies Used
+  html
+  css
+  Typescript
+  bootstrap
+##Licence
+MIT LICENSE
+Copyright (c) 2020 Maureen Chepkirui
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.